Jungle cat: Classification

 In 2005, the authors of Mammal Species of the World recognized 10 subspecies as valid taxa.
 Since 2017, the Cat Specialist Group considers only three subspecies as valid.
 Geographical variation of the jungle cat is not yet well understood and needs to be examined.

 The following table is based on the classification of the species provided in Mammal Species of the World.
 It also shows the synonyms used in the revision of the Cat Classification Task Force:

 Phylogeny

 In 2006, the phylogenetic relationship of the jungle cat was described as follows:

 The jungle cat is a member of the genus Felis within the family Felidae.

 Results of an mtDNA analysis of 55 jungle cats from various biogeographic zones in India indicate a high genetic variation and a relatively low differentiation between populations.
-It appears that the central Indian F. c. kutas population separates the Thar F. c. prateri populations from the rest and also the south Indian F. c. kelaarti populations from the north Indian F. c. affinis ones.
+It appears that the central Indian F. c. kutas population separates the Thar Desert F. c. prateri populations from the rest and also the south Indian F. c. kelaarti populations from the north Indian F. c. affinis ones.
 The central Indian populations are genetically closer to the southern than to the northern populations.